By Ellen McDermott

 The next thing that was important from my perspective was knowing how much and what type of fuel I was burning at a given intensity.
 There are two types of fuel I am concerned about and that’s fats and carbohydrates.
 In particular for long races or stage races in the new year, I need to be pretty efficient at burning both fuel sources so I don’t have to eat or drink a mammoth load during the race to get to the end with enough gas for the finish.

-Those were the main pieces of information I wanted to glean from doing the test, but after completion and through conversations with Marc, I have gained so much more.
+Those were the main pieces of information I wanted to glean from doing the test, but after completion and a thorough understanding I have gained so much more.

 Step 1 – Initial Conversation